csc-training/summerschool/parallel-io/parallel-write/README.md

 The starting code has two global constants that you can adjust for testing:
 - `numElements` specifies how many integers will be written in total.
 Must be divisible by the number of MPI tasks.
 - The `doDebugPrint` boolean can be used to enable or disable printing of file contents for debugging purposes.
-You can disable this after verifying that your writes are OK.
-Reason: when `numElements` is large the debug prints quickly become unreadable.
+Note that the debug prints are not very useful if `numElements` is very large.
+For this reason the starting code enables debug prints only if `numElements <= 100`.

 The provided `main` function calls both of the write functions and also reads and dumps contents of the written files.
 Use this "debug" output to check that your writes are correct.